+Welcome to Tropical North Queensland ⏤ the part of Australia where rainforests, reefs and luscious scenery combine.

+>

-Tropical Australia’s average year-round temperature is 29°C
+> Tropical Australia’s average year-round temperature is 29°C

-That’s right, for the majority of the year, Tropical North Australia doesn’t get any cooler than 29°C (84°F).
+> That’s right, for the majority of the year, Tropical North Australia doesn’t get any cooler than 29°C (84°F).
 Unlike the southern region that varies in temperature depending on the season, Northern Queensland is continuously hot and muggy.

-For a lot of Australians, this part of the country is one to escape the dreary winters and enjoy a second round of summer!
+> For a lot of Australians, this part of the country is one to escape the dreary winters and enjoy the second round of summer!

-The Great Barrier Reef protects Queensland’s shorelines from waves, storms, and floods
+> The Great Barrier Reef protects Queensland’s shorelines from waves, storms, and floods